Spherically symmetric solutions in quasi-local Einstein-Weyl gravity: Introduction

-In general specific approaches to quantum gravity give rise to more specific low-energy effective field theories characterized by distinct types of form factors.
-In asymptotically safe quantum gravity, first results for these form factors $F_i(\Box)$ have been obtained in~\cite{Christiansen:2014raa,Knorr:2018kog,Bosma:2019aiu,Knorr:2019atm,Knorr:2021niv,Bonanno:2021squ,Fehre:2021eob,Pawlowski:2025etp}, see~\cite{Pawlowski:2023dda} for the relation to black-hole solutions.
+In general, specific approaches to quantum gravity give rise to more specific low-energy effective field theories characterized by distinct types of form factors.
+In asymptotically safe quantum gravity, first results for these form factors $F_i(\Box)$ have been obtained in~\cite{Christiansen:2014raa,Knorr:2018kog,Bosma:2019aiu,Knorr:2019atm,Knorr:2021niv,Bonanno:2021squ,Fehre:2021eob,Pawlowski:2025etp}, see also~\cite{Pawlowski:2023dda,DelPorro:2025wts} for first steps on charting the landscape of gravitationally localised objects.
 In string theory, such form factors have been considered in~\cite{Fradkin:1985ys,Zwiebach:1992ie} and have been argued to take exponential forms, see, e.g.,~\cite{Calcagni:2013eua,Calcagni:2014vxa}.
+Proposals for a UV completion of gravity within the perturbative approach involve higher-derivative and non-local form factors already in the classical action, e.g.,~\cite{Modesto:2015ozb,Krasnikov:1987yj,Kuzmin:1989sp,Tomboulis:1997gg,Modesto:2011kw,Biswas:2011ar}.

 In approaches to quantum gravity that feature a fundamental discreteness scale, the connection between ultraviolet physics and low-energy effective field theory is less obvious and, in fact, represents a key challenge.
 Examples are causal set theory~\cite{Surya:2019ndm,Henson:2006kf} and loop quantum gravity~\cite{Ashtekar:2021kfp,Rovelli:1997yv,Sahlmann:2010zf} or spin-foam models~\cite{Perez:2012wv,Perez:2004hj,Baez:1999sr}.
 Candidate effective field theories for the continuum limit of spin foams have been derived taking into account the enlarged configuration space of the gravitational spin-foam path integral parametrized by area metrics~\cite{Dittrich:2021kzs,Dittrich:2022yoo,Dittrich:2023ava,Borissova:2022clg}.
 Area metrics~\cite{Schuller:2005yt,Schuller:2005ru,Punzi:2006nx,Punzi:2006hy,Schuller:2009hn,Ho:2015cza,Borissova:2024cpx,Bhattacharya:2025hag} feature massive non-metric degrees of freedom, in addition to the standard massless length-metric degrees of freedom~\cite{Borissova:2022clg,Borissova:2023yxs,Borissova:2025frj}.
 While the original area-metric actions are local theories, effective length-metric actions can be obtained by integrating out these additional degrees of freedom.
 The result, starting from a local Lagrangian of second order in area-metric fluctuations and derivatives, are linearisations of non-linear quasi-local Einstein-Weyl actions of the type considered here~\cite{Borissova:2022clg,Borissova:2023yxs,Borissova:2025frj}.
 The respective mass scale is set by the scale of the non-metric degrees of freedom. \\